 Clearer Thought Processes.

-SO, those are my Top 3 reasons for using code comments when writing VBA.
+So, those are my Top 3 reasons for using code comments when writing VBA.
 Do you use comments when you write your VBA code?